-33 DIRA, ss 150P and 150Q.

-- 64.67.
-DIRA requires us to provide the draft report to Fonterra and Fonterra must either make a submission on the draft report or notify us that it does not wish to make a submission on the draft report, unless another procedure is agreed between us and Fonterra.34 - 65.68.
+- 62.68.
+We have a statutory requirement to review the calculation for each dairy season. - 63.69.
+DIRA requires us to publish a report on the extent to which the assumptions adopted and the inputs and process used by Fonterra in calculating the base milk price for the season are consistent with the s 150A purpose.
+In providing our report we must consider the following information provided by Fonterra: - Fonterra's 'reasons' paper outlining its view on the extent of the consistency of the calculation with the s 150A purpose; and - 63.269.2 Fonterra's submission on our draft report (if provided). - 64.70.
+DIRA requires us to provide the draft report to Fonterra and Fonterra must either make a submission on the draft report or notify us that it does not wish to make a submission on the draft report, unless another procedure is agreed between us and Fonterra. - 65.71.
 In practice we also consult on our draft report with other dairy sector stakeholders.